dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

 6. [Distribute devices to users](#distribute-devices-to-users)

 >[!NOTE]
->Apple School Manager enrollment can't be used with Apple's [Device Enrollment Program (DEP)](device-enrollment-program-enroll-ios.md) or Intune's [device enrollment manager](device-enrollment-manager-enroll.md) account.
+>Apple School Manager enrollment can't be used with [Apple's DEP](device-enrollment-program-enroll-ios.md) or the [device enrollment manager](device-enrollment-manager-enroll.md).

 ## Get the Apple a token and assign devices